-There is no point of going for a PSM degree from a very low-tier university and/or with little credibility.
+There is no point in going for a PSM degree from a very low-tier university and/or with little credibility.
 Rather it’s still better to do an MS program from universities like Indiana, Texas Tech, Georgetown or Northwestern.

 You might also like the following two articles:

 Have you got any queries or need any suggestions?
 Post your question(s) in the comments below.

 Looking for professional counseling & admission consulting?
 Work with me to get into the top programs.
 See what others have to say about me.